 Debra St. Germain is on the move!
-Debra has just told me that the Board President, Kathy Evans, on the members behalf, has now requested the Hartford City Council get on board.
+She has just let me know that the Board President, Kathy Evans, on the members behalf, has now requested the Hartford City Council get on board.

 Representative Vargas expressed his intention to Debra St. Germain to seek action from his fellow legislators in the coming session.
 (Keep those letters flowing, people, especially to Senator Derek Slap and Representative Gillian Gilchrest, who represent the West Hartford district where Pidgie now lives.
 Pidgie worked in the West Hartford public schools for many years until she retired.)

 On Feb.
 13, 2020, Representative Vargas, a man I've never met, never laid eyes on, never spoken to, texted me to say that he's in the process of introducing a bill to the legislature giving Pidgie the reward she'd been denied.
 Joe will tell his mom the news this weekend.
-He said that she is only now beginning to recognize the heroic actions she took when a teenager.
+He said that she is only now beginning to recognize the bravery and courage she demonstrated when a teenager.

-Attorney Richard Baltimore, Chief Advisor and Legal Counsel to House Majority Leader Matt Ritter, his office delivered letter from me to Governor Ned Lamont's office with a request that the Governor/Senior Advisor review the efforts toward justice for Pidgie.
+Attorney Richard Baltimore, Chief Advisor and Legal Counsel to House Majority Leader Matt Ritter, delivered a letter from me to Governor Ned Lamont's office with a request that the Governor/Senior Advisor review the efforts toward justice for Pidgie.

-Hartford Attorney Timothy Hollister, who is keeping his late son Reid in our hearts forever with his vision, now reality, to see to our precious teenagers' safety behind the wheel, is responsible for nudging Leader Ritter.
+Hartford Attorney Timothy Hollister, who is keeping his late son Reid in our hearts forever with his vision, now reality: to see to our precious teenagers' safety behind the wheel.
+Attorney Hollister is responsible for nudging Leader Ritter.